-See electrical schematic Figure SD-34.
-Each of the two RF power modules provides up to 3000 W (for GV5) or 2250 W (for GV3.5) of RF output power.
-Each module contains four power amplifier (PA) PWBs (A1 through A4), a splitter/interface PWB (A5), combiner PWBs (A6 and A7), and six cooling fans.
-The intermediate RF drive outputs from the RF drive stage are applied to the RF power modules via the module control/interface PWB (A3).
+See electrical schematic Figure SD-52.
+Each of the 24 RF power modules provides up to 3000 W of RF output power.
+Each module contains four power amplifier (PA) PWBs (A1 through A4), a splitter/ interface PWB (A5), combiner PWBs (A6 and A7), and six cooling fans.
+The intermediate RF drive outputs from the RF drive stage are applied to the RF power modules via the module control/interface PWBs.
 Within each RF power module, the RF drive signal is sampled and then split to drive the module's four PAs.
 The PA Volts inputs from the associated power supply modules control the RF output of the four PAs.
+The RF power module provides critical signals (RF drive sample, reject power sample, heatsink temperature, module presence and fan speeds) to the control/monitor stage for monitoring purposes.

-Module Control/Interface PWB
+Module Control/Interface PWBs

-See also electrical schematics Figures SD-9 through SD-16.
-The module control/interface PWB:
+See also electrical schematics Figures SD-24 through SD-31.
+There are six module control/interface PWBs (A3, A18, A34, A103, A118 and A134).
+Each of them performs the following functions:

-- interfaces with all RF power module inputs and outputs, except for the RF output. - interfaces between the controller module (A4) and the rest of the transmitter, distributing forward and reflected power samples, exciter control signals, and metering for reject load assemblies and the RF drive splitter/changeover assembly. - distributes RF drive power, PA voltage and PA bias voltage to the RF power modules. - monitors critical parameters of the RF power modules, such as RF drive sample, reject power sample, heatsink temperature and cooling fan speed.
+- interfaces with four RF power module's RF drive inputs. - interfaces between the controller (A4) and the rest of the transmitter, distributing forward and reflected power samples, exciter control signals, and metering for reject load assemblies and the RF drive splitter assembly. - distributes RF drive power, PA voltage and PA bias voltage to the RF power modules. - monitors critical parameters of the RF power modules, such as RF drive sample, reject power sample, heatsink temperature and cooling fan speed.
 Monitoring circuits determine if a parameter is out of tolerance and generate the necessary control signal to compensate for the out of tolerance condition or to inhibit the RF power module's associated power supplies. - applies control signals to the power supply modules from the controller and also monitors status signals and critical meters from the power supply modules and applies them to the controller.
-The controller can inhibit the power supply modules, as necessary (RF off, PS Temp alarm), or enable the power supply modules (RF on). - generates a sample of the PA voltage applied to each RF power module and applies it to the control/monitor stage. - samples the RF power module meters and generates the necessary PA bias voltages for each RF power module's PAs.
+The controller can inhibit the power supply modules, as necessary (RF off), or enable the power supply modules (RF on). - generates a sample of the PA voltage applied to each RF power module and applies it to the control/monitor stage. - controls the reject load/splitter fan voltage (i.e., speed)

-Combiner/Filter
+10 kW Combiner/Filters

-The 5 kW combiner/filter (A12) accepts the RF outputs from two RF power modules and uses a 3 dB hybrid coupler to provide a single RF output.
-The 3 dB hybrid coupler accepts the outputs of two RF power modules.
-The equal amplitude, 90° out-of-phase (quadrature) RF signals are combined at the 3 dB hybrid coupler output and applied to a 5 kW low pass filter before being applied to the output power probe (A15).
+Each of the six 10 kW combiner/filters (A12, A24, A40, A112, A124 and A140) is a 2-stage combiner that accepts the RF outputs from four RF power modules and uses three 3 dB hybrid couplers to provide a single RF output.
+The first two hybrid couplers are used in a pair of 5 kW combiners, which each accepts the outputs of two RF power modules.
+The equal amplitude, 90° out-of-phase (quadrature) RF signals are combined at the 3 dB hybrid coupler outputs and applied to a third and final, 10 kW 3 dB hybrid coupler.
+Again, the equal amplitude, quadrature RF signals are combined.
+The combined output is applied to a 10 kW low pass filter before being applied to the 20 kW combiners (A25 and A125) and 30 kW combiners (A26 and A126).